inveniosoftware/invenio/docs/tutorials/managing-access.rst

         "communities": ["blr"]
     }

-A permission factory could for above record, could then compute different permissions objects for different types of actions.
+A permission factory could for above record then compute different permissions objects for different types of actions.

 For reading the record, the permission could be: